ShutterDebug/TrueList_RE_Legal/PRIVACY.md

 - The type and section of feedback
 - Your email address, if you choose to provide it for follow-up
 - A session identifier associated with the analysis you were viewing, to help investigate the issue
+- Your anonymous installation ID (see Local Storage below)

 Feedback records are stored in Cloudflare D1 and retained indefinitely to support issue triage and product improvement.
 Your email address, if provided, is used only to follow up on the specific issue you reported and is never sold or used for any other purpose.
 Feedback may be analyzed to improve product features, quality, and user experience.

+**If you include your email**, we may look at your recent usage (like past analyses or errors) to help us understand and fix the issue you reported.
+We'll never use this information for ads, marketing, or anything beyond helping you.

 ---